Clover-yee/StoryExplorer/README.md

 -->
 # storyline-generater

-This is the source code for paper *StoryExplorer: A Visualization Approach for Storyline Generation of Textual Narratives.*
+This is the source code for paper *StoryExplorer: A Visualization Framework for Storyline Generation of Textual Narratives.*